puginarug/GreenTemp/Site/Building-the-system.md

 6. 1x <a href=https://www.electricaltechnology.org/2019/11/12v-to-5v-converter-circuit.html>buck converter</a> 12V to 5V (expendable if chosen to connect via USB)<br>

-in order to assmble it on top of the prototype board we had to use some Male to Female mounts that were souldred to the board itself. a 3-wire connector and two 4 wire connectors.
-The circuit itself was assembled with thin coated wires that were wire turned on top of the souldered pins. the SHT-31 sensors were all connected via 4 core wire and mounts that we crimped on to the wires.
-Similarly done we took four 4 core wires that were crimped in one side and braided them in order to connect the DS18B20
+In order to assmble it on top of the prototype board we had to use some Male to Female mounts that were soldred to the board itself.
+A 3-wire connector and two 4 wire connectors.
+The circuit itself was assembled with thin coated wires that were wire turned on top of the soldered pins.
+The SHT-31 sensors were all connected via 4-core wire and mounts that we crimped on to the wires.
+Similarly done we took four 4-core wires that were crimped in one side and braided them in order to connect the DS18B20.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/107586157/179503265-cf8b6dca-74e1-472b-b501-014e89592f5e.jpg"
  width="250">